ashandoak/ashandoak.github.io/README.md

 ## Significance
 Martin-Lof has clearly positioned this paper as significant with respect to other major developments in the field by referencing important work by Dijkstra, Hoare, and Brouwer, among others.
 Martin-Lof is clearly responding to significant discussions in the field at the time, specifically the divide between classical and constructivist approaches to mathematics and logic, and to the increasing relevance of computer programming as a tool of scientific inquiry.

-Martin-Lof makes a clear statement of significance at the end of page 503 when he discusses his project for intutionistic type theory - a new formal system within constructive mathematics that attempts to close the gap between the constructive approach and the pratice of programming.
+Martin-Lof makes a clear statement of significance at the end of page 503 when he discusses his project for intuitionistic type theory - a new formal system within constructive mathematics that attempts to close the gap between the constructive approach and the practice of programming.

 In particular, Martin-Lof makes the claim that in his type theory the axiom of choice doesn't limit the development of rigorous mathematical proof in the way that might be expected - and furthermore provides a construction of the axiom of choice.
 Rather, Martin-Lof points to the law of the excluded middle as being the most critical concern for the formalization of reasoning in intuitionistic type theory.

 ## Soundness
-The bulk of the paper is concerend with the rules of inference for the typing judgements that Martin-Lof has developed for intutionistic type theory.
+The bulk of the paper is concerned with the rules of inference for the typing judgements that Martin-Lof has developed for intuitionistic type theory.
 These are sound, and Martin-Lof demonstrates this through the construction of a representation of the axiom of choice via his inference rules.

 There is some work left to the reader, in that Martin-Lof does not clearly demonstrate the derivation of the rules of inference (see below), but he argues this this paper "is not the place for such detailed explanations".